MalDev Myths

 How to encrypt/encode the payload for storage

-In many shellcode loaders, there are several implementation of different encryption/encoding methods implemented.
-Like XOR, RC4, AES, Hex-Encoding or similar (see 1 2 3 ).
+In many shellcode loaders, there are several implementations of different encryption/encoding methods implemented.
+Like XOR, RC4, AES, Hex-Encoding, or similar (see 1 2 3 ).

-Which one you choose doesnt matter.
-A EDR or AV cannot magically crack encryption - it doesnt have a quantum computer inside.
-It doesnt even know which encryption algorithmn you implemented - hell it doesnt even know that you encrypt or decrypt something.
-It cannot trace all the instruction, and recover the original intent from it.
+Which one you choose doesn’t matter.
+A EDR or AV cannot magically crack encryption - it doesn’t have a quantum computer inside.
+It doesn’t even know which encryption algorithm you implemented - hell it doesn’t even know that you encrypt or decrypt something.
+It cannot trace all the instructions, and recover the original intent from it.
 An exception is using standard Windows API to encrypt, like AES or Base64 from crypt32.dll .
 Or when using a standard encryption library with well-known signatures.
 See Shellcode Obfsucation Lab for a detailed analysis.

 Static analysis software which have enough time (async, e.g. virustotal) can attempt to try all the standard decodings like base64 or XOR with all 255 single byte keys on all (?), data, like in global variables.